isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-08-17-post-Custard Apple.md

 <section>
 	<img title="Photo by Flora and Fauna Web." src="/images/Plants/custardapple_ffw.jfif">
 	<p>Custard Apples are small trees with fragrant flowers and edible fruits.
 It is a popular tree to grow in many home and edible gardens as it can fruit even when kept at a small size and requires very little maintenance.
 The fruits are typically eaten raw or added to smoothies and desserts.</p>
-	<p>As a perennial tree, it is a common sight in edible gardens, permaculture gardens, and low maintenance beds.</p>
+	<p>As a <a href="/learn-more-about-gardening/glossary/#p">perennial</a> tree, it is a common sight in edible gardens, permaculture gardens, and low maintenance beds.</p>
 	<br>
 </section>

 <section>
 	<h4>Environmental needs:</h4>
-	<p>This tree does best in full sun gardens with a minimum of 6 hours of sunlight.
+	<p>This tree does best in <a href="/page-index/horticulture-techniques/gauging-light">full sun gardens with a minimum of 6 hours of sunlight</a>.
 It can also grow in gardens with a minimum of 6 hours of indirect sunlight, but the growth will be slow and the plant will have less fruits.</p>
-	<p>Plants do best in moist, well-drained soil at least 50cm deep, or in true ground.
-These plants are vulnerable to root rot, so ensure that your pots drain well, and that your soil has plenty of organic matter to let the roots breathe.
+	<p>Plants do best in <a href="/page-index/horticulture-techniques/soil">moist, well-drained soil</a> at least 50cm deep, or in <a href="/page-index/horticulture-techniques/true-ground">true ground</a>.
+These plants are vulnerable to <a href="/page-index/plant-problems/root-rot">root rot</a>, so ensure that your pots drain well, and that your soil has plenty of <a href="/page-index/horticulture-techniques/soil-amendments">organic matter</a> to let the roots breathe.
 Root rot and poor drainage will also lead to a poor fruit yield.
 This tree is drought-tolerant.</p>
 	<p>This tree can grow up to 15m high.
 The tree is best maintained at roughly 1-1.5m high for easy maintenance and harvesting.</p>
 	<p>This plant can be grown year-round.</p>
 	<br>